 Kathy Phillips was a Reseacher in the Urdang Lab in 2023-2o24, as well as an MS student in the Psychoactive Pharmaceutical Investigation (PPI) program.
 Kathy was a registered psychiatric nurse for over twenty-five years.

 Amanda received her PhD in English with a concentration in Composition and Rhetoric in 2023.
 Her dissertation project, co-supervised by Lucas Richert and Carolyn Gottschalk Druschke, examined the rhetorical and ethical landscape of psychedelic substances across culture, biomedicine, and industry.
 Amanda also co-organized the Lab’s “Psychedelic Pasts, Presents, and Futures” workshop in academic year 2022-2023.
-Amanda is now an Assistant Professor of Rhetoric of Science in the Department of English at Kennesaw State University, and a consultant at the nonprofit online psychedelic prior art library Porta Sophia.
+Amanda is now an Assistant Professor of Rhetoric of Science in the Department of English at Kennesaw State University.

 Maeleigh Tidd graduated with an MSc and a PhD student in Health Services Research in Pharmacy program at UW-Madison.
 In 2024, Mae completed her dissertation called “Exploring the integration of pharmacists in Wisconsin’s HIV Prevention programs.”
 She is the author of several recent publications aimed at pharmacists and other academic audiences.